-First, the students did step down; the police were not called in, and I regret only that I did not manage to save the Mandela Hall plaque.
+The students did step down; the police were not called in, and I regret only that I did not manage to save the Mandela Hall plaque.

-Second, The President convened a faculty panel chaired by Law Professor Louis Henkin and me, to consider investment policies for companies doing business in South Africa.
+The president convened a faculty panel chaired by Law Professor Louis Henkin and me, to consider investment policies for companies doing business in South Africa.
 We proposed that the Trustees act to divest if and when the situation became even worse than it was.
-With the first subsequent acts of repression by the regime, the university divested.
+With the first subsequent acts of repression by the regime, the University divested (Pollack, R., Henkin, L., Bell, J., Butler, G., Forde, K., and Van Rees, C. "Report of the Ad Hoc Committee on Investments in Companies with Operations in South Africa."
+Columbia University Record 10: Dec.
+14, 1984).

-Third, the following weekend Reverend Butts invited Amy and me and the President and his wife to services at Abyssinian Baptist Church.
-And there I knew what I saw, a second time.
-We were made completely welcome in a room with thousands of African American neighbors whom we had just met under the most difficult circumstances.
-And I was left to ponder whether I could be sure of assembling a room with a few thousand European American neighbors and colleagues, who would be sure to make an African American family feel so welcome so quickly and so completely.
+The weekend following our meeting, Reverend Butts invited Amy and me and the president and his wife to services at the Abyssinian Baptist Church.
+There I knew what I saw a second time.
+We were made to feel completely welcome by a room with thousands of African-American neighbors whom we had just met under the most difficult circumstances.
+I was left to ponder whether I could be sure of assembling a room with a few thousand European-American neighbors and colleagues, who would make an African-American family feel so welcome so quickly and so completely.

-I have been back as a professor of biological sciences since stepping down from the Deanship in 1989.
-In the decade, I have become the co-chair of the Jewish campus Life Fund, the organization that funded the office of the Jewish chaplain in Earl Hall since its formation in 1929 by Arthur Hays Sulzberger, the great-grandnephew of Kings College trustee Gershom Mendes Seixas, and the grandfather of the current publisher of the New York Times.
-As co-chair, I am working very hard to find a way to get Columbia to allow us to build a building of our own.
+I have been back as a Professor of Biological Sciences since stepping down from the Deanship in 1989.
+In the decade since, I have become the co-Chair of the Jewish Campus Life Fund, the organization that funded the Office of the Jewish Chaplain in Earl Hall since its formation in 1929 by Arthur Hays Sulzberger, the great-grand-nephew of King's College trustee Gershom Mendes Seixas, and the grandfather of the current publisher of the New York Times.
+As co-Chair, I am working very hard to find a way to get Columbia to allow us to build a building of our own.

-We seem to be making good progress and we get a big boost when Columbia Trustee Robert K. Kraft offers to designate a prior \$3 million gift to the University, to our planned building.
-We are able to propose a six-story building on 115 St. for a total of \$6 million, and we are able to assure Mr. Kraft that his gift would name the building as he wished.
-To close the deal, the President convenes a meeting in his office with Mr. Kraft, the provost, my co-chair and myself, and our friend and mentor, Herman Wouk.
+We seem to be making good progress and we get a big boost when Columbia Trustee Robert K. Kraft offers to designate a previous \$3 million gift to the University, to our planned building.
+We are able to propose a six-story building on 115th Street for a total of \$6 million, and we are able to assure Mr. Kraft that his gift will allow the building to be named as he wishes.
+To close the deal, the president convenes a meeting in his office with Mr. Kraft, the provost, my co-Chair, myself and our friend and mentor, Herman Wouk.
 Author of Marjorie Morningstar and The Caine Mutiny, Herman is one of Columbia's most famous alumni.
 He has flown in from California to grace and bless the moment.

-Thinking this is a piece of cake, I make the pitch and the president replies, "The Provost has shown me that the footprint of this site permits construction of twelve stories.
+Thinking this is a piece of cake, I make the pitch and the president replies, "The provost has shown me that the footprint of this site permits construction of twelve stories.
 You need only six.
 Would you be willing to raise the funds to build the full twelve, and donate six floors for the University to use?
 We are very tight for space, as you know."
-Mr. Kraft is frowning, and I can easily imagine him putting away his wallet as the naming goes out the window.
+Mr. Kraft is frowning, and I can easily imagine him putting away his wallet as the naming rights go out the window.
 The room is silent.

-First, I see what I know: I know we will have to raise another six million and build the full twelve stories, or give up the project.
+First, I see what I know: We will have to raise another six million and build the full twelve stories, or give up the project.